feenkcom/gt4gemstone-old/doc/bareGemStoneInstalation.md

 $ git clone https://github.com/feenkcom/gt4gemstone.git
 $ ./gt4gemstone/setupEnvGemstone330Bare.sh
 ```
 The script `setupEnvGemstone330Bare.sh` dowloads all required dependencies and sets the environmental variable `$GT4GEMSTONE` to point to the folder `gt4gemstone`.
 This variable needs to be accessible from within the running stone.
-This could require restarting the stone.
+This could require restarting the stone and tye netldi service.

 ## Load the code within the stone.